 What does a cue bid mean?
-The Encyclopaedia of Bridge defines it as: “A forcing bid in a suit in which the bidder cannot wish to play” Every person at the table – opener, responder, overcaller, and their partner - is entitled to make a cue bid, but the most popular ones are those when you're interested in slam.
+It's defined as: “A forcing bid in a suit in which the bidder cannot wish to play” Every person at the table – opener, responder, overcaller, and advancer - is entitled to make a cue bid, but the most popular ones are those when you're interested in finding out about controls for slam.

-These cue bids are about controls - i.e. cards you hold that will prevent the opponents taking too many tricks in a suit.
+These cue bids are about controls - so they could be called "control bids" i.e. cards your side holds which will prevent the opponents taking too many tricks in a suit.
 An ace is a first-round control as it will win the first round of a suit led.
 A void is a first round control in trumps too, because you can trump the lead.
 A king is a second–round control.
 The opponents might win the ace, but the king will stop them on the second round.
 In trumps, a singleton is the same as a king – a second-round control.

 To bid a small slam, the partnership needs first-round control in three suits, and at least second-round control in the fourth.
 To bid a grand slam, the partnership needs first-round control in all four suits.

 Blackwood (4NT) will help the partnership find how many aces, but not which aces.
 It will keep you out of slam when too many aces are missing.
+We tend to use Blackwood too much.
 The time to avoid Blackwood is when you hold

 (1) Two or more cards in an unbid suit with no ace or king